kyverno/kyverno/charts/kyverno/README.md

 - Image tags are now validated and must be strings, if you use image tags in the `1.35` form please add quotes around the tag value.

+- Image references are now using the `registry` setting, if you override the registry or repository fields please use `registry` (`--set image.registry=ghcr.io --set image.repository=kyverno/kyverno` instead of `--set image.repository=ghcr.io/kyverno/kyverno`).

 ## Uninstalling the Chart

 To uninstall/delete the `kyverno` deployment: